 Symptoms of a faulty condenser include insufficient cooling and leaks in the system.
 Because of its location, the condenser can be damage in a frontal collision or by debris that flies up off the road.
 A green-colored, oily residue in the area can be indicative of leaks in the condenser.
 In addition, leaves and other debris can clog the condenser fins and reduce the airflow, decreasing the efficiency of the entire system.

 Most problems with evaporators involve leaks.
 Also, the main cause of evaporator leaks are broken seams and corrosion that results from moist debris.
-A failed evaporator must be replaced.
+A fail evaporator must be replace.

-No matter which of your car’s A/C components is damaged, it’s imperative that you take it to a reputable automotive repair shop.
+No matter which of your car's A/C components is damage, it's imperative that you take it to a reputable automotive repair shop.
 Creech Import Repair is a 5-star-rated auto repair shop.
 We have been serving our satisfied customers for a quarter-century.
-Lastly, let us at Creech inspect your car’s A/C system and make any necessary repairs to ensure the remainder of your summer cruises are enjoyably cool.
+Lastly, let us at Creech inspect your car's A/C system and make any necessary repairs to ensure the remainder of your summer cruises are enjoyably cool.